SCAuditStudio/SCASArticles/OpSec Practices to Make Your Protocol Rekt Less.md

 "answer": "Yes — the trajectory is usually trusted multisig → decentralized governance with timelocks.
 Marinade Finance is a good example."
 }
 ]
-OpSec Practices to make your protocol Rekt Less.md